shobhitagarwal1612/Emotion-Analysis/README.md

 # Emotion-Analysis

-currently only works with amazon products
+(Currently only works with amazon products)